Lightweight Flange Products

 Blind Flanges

-A blind flange is a solid disc with the same bolt hole pattern and outside diameter as the corresponding slip-on or weld neck flange.
+A blind flange is a solid disc with the same bolt hole pattern and outside diameter as the corresponding slip-on flange.
 No bore, no hub.
 It bolts to the mating flange and seals the pipe end completely.

 Common uses include dead-ending a pipe run, blanking off a nozzle on a tank or vessel, providing access points for hydrostatic testing, and capping future branch connections.
 In water treatment plants, blind flanges frequently serve as inspection access points that can be unbolted for internal pipe examination.